-Grading will be based on the written assignments (75% distributed according to the length of the papers) and class participation (25%).
+Grading will be based on the written assignments (50% distributed according to the length of the papers), the quiz (25%), and class participation (25%--this includes informal response papers).

 Revision

 Papers may be revised and handed in for a new grade at any time before the last class meeting.
 The new grade will replace the old one.
 Revisions should be handed in along with the marked copy of the original version.
 They should represent a real rethinking or recasting, not just correction of misspellings, grammatical errors, and stylistic infelicities.
 Revisions will be accepted until the last day of classes.